Last Updated on March 23, 2021 by Grow with Bovees

 When to Use Fertilizer for Best Results?

-Knowing what time of day to fertilize your lawn is one of those age-old questions that most people don’t agree on.
+Knowing what time of day and how often to fertilize your lawn is one of those age-old questions that most people don’t agree on.
 My simple rule for this has never let me down.
 If the forecast calls for a scorcher, then I would fertilize in the afternoon.
 If it’s going to be a cool day, I opt for the morning.

 Another thing to keep in mind is the amount of sun expected on fertilizing day.
 Just like with people, your lawn can burn in direct sun.
 It’s best to put off fertilizing until you see clouds in the forecast.